sokrypton/ColabFold/README.md

   -  [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold) is an installer script designed to make ColabFold functionality available on local users' machines.
 It supports wide range of operating systems, such as Windows 10 or later (using Windows Subsystem for Linux 2), macOS, and Linux.
 - Is there a way to amber-relax structures without having to rerun alphafold/colabfold from scratch?
   - Yes, see this [notebook](https://colab.research.google.com/github/sokrypton/ColabFold/blob/main/beta/relax_amber.ipynb).
+- Where can I find the old notebooks that were previously developed and are now retired?
+  - You can find the list of retired notebooks in the [old retired notebooks](https://github.com/sokrypton/ColabFold/wiki/Old-retired-notebooks) wiki page.
+- Where can I find the history of MSA Server Databases used in ColabFold?
+  - You can view the database version history on the [MSA Server Database History](https://github.com/sokrypton/ColabFold/wiki/MSA-Server-Database-History) wiki page.

 ### Running locally
 For instructions on how to install ColabFold locally see: [localcolabfold](https://github.com/YoshitakaMo/localcolabfold)